Fresno Unified fourth-grade teacher creates care packages for her students

 FRESNO, Calif.
-(KSEE) — School teacher at Yokomi Elementary created care packages on Thursday morning for her students.
+(KGPE) — School teacher at Yokomi Elementary created care packages on Thursday morning for her students.

-Fourth-grade teacher, Sylvia Deeb gave her students care packages filled with activities, learning tools, and more.
+Fourth-grade teacher, Sylvia Deeb handed out care packages filled with activities, learning tools, and more.

 “Just some fun snack items that I know they enjoy,” said Deeb.
 “With my family, and my daughter, we put all of these packages together.”